vruusmann/blog/_posts/2015-02-24-converting_randomforest_pmml.md

   * Converting the model from R representation to PMML representation: 648 and 310 ms.
   * Serializing the model in PMML data format to the output file: 2'001 and 135 ms.

-The newly introduced `r2pmml` package fulfills all expectations by being 100 to 200 times faster than the `pmml` package (eg. 310 vs. 61'280 ms. for model conversion, 135 vs. 33'926 ms. for model serialization).
+The newly introduced `r2pmml` package fulfills all expectations by being 100 to 200 times faster than the legacy `pmml` package (eg. 310 vs. 61'280 ms. for model conversion, 135 vs. 33'926 ms. for model serialization).
 The gains are even higher when working with real-life random forest models that are order(s) of magnitude larger.
 Some gains are attributable to JVM warmup, because the conversion of ensemble models involves performing many repetitive tasks.
-The other gains are attributable to the smart caching of PMML content by the JPMML-Converter library, which lets the memory usage to scale sublinearly (with respect to the size and complexity of the model).
+The other gains are attributable to the smart caching of PMML content by the JPMML-R library, which lets the memory usage to scale sublinearly (with respect to the size and complexity of the model).

-Also, the newly introduced `r2pmml` package is able to encode the same amount of information using fewer bytes than the `pmml` package.
+Also, the newly introduced `r2pmml` package is able to encode the same amount of information using fewer bytes than the legacy `pmml` package.
 In this example, if the resulting files `audit-r2pmml.pmml` and `audit-pmml.pmml` are XML-tidied following the same procedure, then it becomes apparent that the former is approximately 10% smaller than the latter (6'106 vs. 6'853 kB).

 ### Appendix

-The `r2pmml` package depends on the [`RProtoBuf` package](https://cran.r-project.org/package=RProtoBuf) for ProtoBuf serialization and the [`rJava` package](https://cran.r-project.org/package=rJava) for Java invocation functionality.
-Both packages can be downloaded and installed from the CRAN repository using R built-in function `install.packages`.
+The `r2pmml` package depends on the [`RProtoBuf`](https://cran.r-project.org/package=RProtoBuf) package for ProtoBuf serialization and the [`rJava`](https://cran.r-project.org/package=rJava) package for Java invocation functionality.
+Both packages can be downloaded and installed from the CRAN repository using R's built-in function `install.packages`.

 Here, the installation and configuration is played out on a blank GNU/Linux system (Fedora).
 All system-level dependencies are handled using the [Yum software package manager](https://fedoraproject.org/wiki/Yum).